jalcock-training/azure-hybrid-landing-zone/docs/architecture/hybrid-architecture.md

 - Centralised governance through Azure Policy
 - Inventory and metadata visibility in Azure Resource Manager
-- Optional monitoring through Log Analytics
+- Optional monitoring through a Log Analytics workspace (if deployed)
 - Consistent automation and configuration management
 - A unified operational model for cloud and on‑premises assets